DarkBones/darkbones.dev/content/posts/rag-how-i-made-my-2nd-brain-talk-back/index.md

 ### Setting up Supabase

-Running Supabase locally and configuring it to work with this project is a bit more involved, but should be doable.
+Running **Supabase** locally and configuring it to work with this project is a bit more involved, but should be doable.
 You can follow their official guide here:

 [Self-hosting Supabase with Docker](https://supabase.com/docs/guides/self-hosting/docker)

-Once you have the `docker-compose` file for Supabase, you need to configure all the services in it to use our `ai-network` network so our other docker containers can see it.
-Here's my `docker-compose.yml` file for Supabase:
+Once you have the `docker-compose` file for **Supabase**, you need to configure all the services in it to use our `ai-network` network so our other docker containers can see it.
+Here's my `docker-compose.yml` file for **Supabase**:

 [Supabase customized docker-compose](https://github.com/DarkBones/darkrag/blob/main/supabase-docker-compose-example.yml)

-For my own setup, I cloned the Supabase repository in my `~/Apps` directory and run it with this daemon:
+For my own setup, I cloned the **Supabase** repository in my `~/Apps` directory and run it with this daemon:

 ```systemd
 ; systemd/.config/systemd/user/supabase.service